-Entry into the academic workforce 3.2
+Entry into the academic workforce

 Unsurprisingly, the main motivations for seeking academic work are intellectual.
 In a 2010 survey of Australian academics, more than 90 per cent agreed that opportunities for intellectually stimulating work, genuine passion for a field of study, and the opportunity to contribute to developing new knowledge drew them to academia.
-A survey of research students in the same year had similar findings.
-Developing knowledge and the interest and challenge of academic work were rated most highly as reasons to choose academic over other types of work.
+63 A survey of research students in the same year had similar findings.
+Developing knowledge and the interest and challenge of academic work were rated most highly as reasons to choose academic over other types of work.64

-Over time, the PhD has become the most common gualification for an academic.
+Over time, the PhD has become the most common qualification for an academic.
 In 1991, fewer than half of all academics had a PhD.
-By 2013 more than 70 per cent of academics had a PhD, and another 13 per cent had a masters degrees.
-Some academic staff are enrolled in but yet to complete research qualifications.
-More than 60 per cent of research students aspire to an academic job, although fewer see this as a realistic goal.
-Annual PhD completions reached 7,800 in 2013, compared to a net increase of only 1,000 on-going or fixed term contract academic jobs.67
+65 By 2013 nearly 70 per cent of academics had a PhD, and another 13 per cent had a masters degrees.
+66 Some academic staff are enrolled in but yet to complete research qualifications.67 More than 60 per cent of research students aspire to an academic iob, although fewer see this as a realistic goal.
+68 Annual PhD completions reached 7,800 in 2013, compared to a net increase of only 1,000 on-going or fixed term contract academic jobs.
+69

 The legal standards universities must meet support the practice of preferring higher qualifications.
 Teaching staff must have a PhD or a qualification level above the course they are teaching, or equivalent professional experience.
-The latter exception recognises the subject matter expertise of people working outside universities, along with the insights professional practice can bring to teaching.
+70 The latter exception recognises the subject matter expertise of people working outside universities, along with the insights professional practice can bring to teaching.